LLNL/CHAI/README.md

 ## Release

-Copyright (c) 2016-26, Lawrence Livermore National Security, LLC.
+Copyright (c) 2016-2026, Lawrence Livermore National Security, LLC and other CHAI contributors.
 Produced at the Lawrence Livermore National Laboratory.

 All rights reserved.